abbasyadollahi/comp-551/README.md

-# comp551
+# COMP 551 - MiniProject 1
-All files related to COMP 551.
+Predicting popularity of Reddit comments using linear regression.